 The pain of losing a parent can be intense.
 I’ve heard this is true whether you had a good relationship or not.
 Most friends shared that the first year was the hardest.
 I found this true and was grateful as I moved into the second year following my mother’s death.

 When my grief lingered, my husband encouraged me to find others to fill the void.
 “Look for someone older to establish a relationship,” he suggested.
 But I had lost more than my mother; within a year of her death, my last aunt died along with most of my mother’s close friends.
 I felt as if I lost an entire layer of my life.

 So how did I move on?
 I did cultivate a stronger bond with my siblings and that helped me feel the continuity of family.
 But in my mother’s absence, I myself filled the void and took on her role.
 I learned how to comfort myself and my family.
 I became stronger and looked to myself for answers.
 Even today, if I have any doubts, I replay my mother’s messages over in my mind.
 She did her job well and I learned from the master.
 “Things have a way of working out,” she often said and you know what, they usually do.

 Robbie Miller Kaplan is an author who writes from a unique perspective as a mother who has lost two children.
-She has written How to Say It When You Don't Know What to Say, a guide to help readers communicate effectively when those they care about experience loss, now available in three individual volumes: “Illness & Death," "Suicide” and “Miscarriage.”
-Additional titles are available as e-books: “Death of a Child," "Death of a Stillborn or Newborn Baby," "Pet Loss," "Caregiver Responsibilities," "Divorce" and "Job Loss."
+She has written How to Say It When You Don't Know What to Say, a guide to help readers communicate effectively when those they care about experience loss, now at a reduced price for e-books for "Illness & Death," "Suicide," "Miscarriage," "Death of a Child," "Death of a Stillborn or Newborn Baby," "Pet Loss," "Caregiver Responsibilities," "Divorce" and "Job Loss."
 All titles are in Amazon's Kindle Store.
-Click here to order.